zkotti/zkotti.github.io/_pages/about.md

 I'm a PhD student at the [Business Analytics Laboratory](https://www.balab.aueb.gr/), established at the Department of Management Science and Technology, Athens University of Economics and Business, Greece.
+My doctorate has been granted a [scholarship](https://www.elidek.gr/en/call/3rd-call-for-h-f-r-i-scholarships-for-phd-candidates/) from the Hellenic Foundation for Research and Innovation.

-I hold a BSc in Management Science and Technology from the same Department.
+I hold a BSc in Management Science and Technology from the aforementioned Department.
 As part of my undergraduate studies,
 I conducted an industrial internship at [isMOOD Data Technology Services](https://ismood.com/) working as a back-end developer.